-When I saw this recipe on Planet Organic, I knew I had to create something similar right there and then!
+When I saw a recipe on Planet Organic for Overnight Oats, I knew I had to create something similar right there and then!
 I had a 7am start the next day, meaning a 5am alarm and not much time for breakfast.
 I could grab and go with this, eat half before I started work, and half when my second breakfast hunger kicked in!

 Here’s how I recreated it with what I had: